 Detailed Look at Saliba’s Approach to Managing Risk in Options Trading

-Risk management isn’t a buzzword for Saliba; it is the entire operating system.
-Options are inherently leveraged, and without comprehensive risk management techniques, a single black swan event will erase years of compounded gains.
+Risk management isn’t a marketing buzzword for Saliba; it is the entire operating system of his portfolio architecture.
+Options are inherently non-linear, leveraged assets, and without comprehensive risk management techniques, a single black swan event will erase years of compounded gains.

 Key Components of Saliba’s Risk Management:

-• Position Sizing: Keeping the capital at risk strictly bound.
-A 2% portfolio allocation to a long option is actually a high-risk trade if that option can easily expire worthless.
+- Meticulous Position Sizing: Keeping the absolute capital at risk strictly bound.
+A 2% portfolio allocation to a long option is actually a high-risk trade if that option can easily expire completely worthless.

-• Diversification: Avoiding highly correlated Greeks.
-If you are short puts on the S&P 500, short puts on the Nasdaq, and short puts on Apple, you don’t have three trades; you have one massive, concentrated bet on market stability.
+- Greek Diversification: Avoiding highly correlated Greeks.
+If you are short puts on the S&P 500, short puts on the Nasdaq, and short puts on Apple, you don’t have three diversified trades; you have one massive, concentrated bet on market beta stability.

-• Hedging Strategies: Paying for structural insurance when it is cheap, not when the house is already on fire.
+- Hedging Cost Management: Paying for structural tail-risk insurance when it is cheap and neglected, not when the house is already on fire.

 Use of Hedging Strategies, Position Sizing, and Exit Strategies

-Hedging is a mathematical tradeoff.
-It lowers your overall ceiling to raise your floor.
-The reality of hedging is frustration—you will watch your insurance expire worthless 90% of the time.
+Hedging Strategies: Hedging is a clear mathematical tradeoff.
+It intentionally lowers your overall performance ceiling to raise your portfolio floor.
+The reality of hedging is behavioral frustration—you will watch your premium insurance expire worthless 90% of the time.
 That’s just the cost of doing business.
+The structural case for this relies on utilizing a VIX call spread to hedge a short-premium equity portfolio.
+It bleeds a little bit of capital every month, but when the volatility spikes, it provides the immediate liquidity and capital gains needed to defend your core equity positions.

 Balancing Risk and Reward in a Highly Leveraged Trading Environment